ammrat13/gba-cross-lib-doc/tests/README.md

 Output can be controlled with cmocka's environment variables - see their [API](https://api.cmocka.org/).

 Right now the suite is very simple.
-It just has one test that the toolchain can produce a game that can display something.
+It just has one test: that the toolchain can produce a game that can display something.